Cheesemaking

 Caldwell, Gianaclis.
 Mastering Artisan Cheesemaking: The Ultimate Guide for Home-Scale and Market Producers.
 Chelsea Green Publishing, 2013.

 When this book was first published, I couldn’t add to cart fast enough.
 Gianaclis is an expert with decades of experiences and I’d followed her farm online for years.
 This book is my number one recommendation for folks who are ready to be self-directed learners and work through the book.
 It is a course on cheesemaking in book form.
-Rather than teaching you to mimic a cheese that you might grab at a store, she teaches what strategies result in various types of cheeses.
-This book can be a bit much for some folks and in that case, start with the her book Mastering Basic Cheesemaking.
+Rather than teaching you to mimic a cheese that you might grab at a store, she teaches the techniques that result in various types of cheeses.
+If you have attended one of my cheesemaking workshops and we made feta-esque together, check out Gianaclis’s recipe in this book which is the inspiration for my feta-esque.
+(Ingredients are milk, .2 gram Flora Danica, and 1 Walcoren tablet per gallon of milk)

 Carroll, Ricki, and Ricki Carroll.
 Home Cheese Making: Recipes for 75 Homemade Cheeses.
 North Adams, MA: Storey Books, 2002.